margdarna/IDED/README.md

 For statistics:
 - [RStudio](https://posit.co/download/rstudio-desktop/) (R version 4.2.2)

+## Movies:
+The folder movie includes GIFs of theta power for each condition of the paradigm and each age group.

 ## The IDED Paradigm:
 In order to be able to run the IDED paradigm on your computer copy [ExpCode](https://github.com/margdarna/IDED/tree/main/ExpCode) on your computer.